SF-WDI-LABS/react-intro-2/README.md

 ### Learning Objectives

 * Pass in data to a React component via `props`.
-* Modify the `state` of a React component through events.
+* Modify the `state` of a React component through events using `setState`.
+* Describe the setup of "downward data flow" that will allow components to share information and maintain a single idea about the state of the app.

 ### Intro